 Off-Campus Jobs

-- Café or restaurant server
+- Café or restaurant waiter

 - Retail assistant in shops or supermarkets